fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-marker.md

 heading: Time Markers
 ---

-FusionTime lets you mark events on the time axis with the help of markers.
+FusionTime lets you mark events on the [time axis]({% site.baseurl %}/fusiontime/fusiontime-component/time-axis) with the help of markers.
 A time marker can either represent an event that occurs only once or one that occurs over a range of time.
 You can indicate these two type of events with a pointer (for an event that occurs once) or a band (for an event that occurs over time).

 A time marker appears as an overlay on the canvas.
 When you hover the mouse pointer over a time marker, a tooltip appears with context-sensitive information about the data the marker represents.

-Note: In a multivariate chart, all the canvas share the same time markers.
+> In a multivariate chart, all the canvas share the same time markers.

 <img src="{% site.baseurl %}/images/fusiontime-component-time-markers.png" alt="Time Markers" width="700" height="420">